 7 questions to ask

-Here is a list of key questions you can ask yourself in order to deeply understand the psychographics of your ideal client.
-This exercise will help you reach your clients online, make your marketing more effective, and make your coaching business more successful.
+Here is an ideal client profile coaching checklist with the key questions you can ask yourself in order to deeply understand the psychographics of your ideal client.

 - What are your clients’ goals?
 In other words, what change are clients seeking and what do they want to be different in their lives?